Irek-h/Irek-h/README.md

   - Programming
     - https://automatetheboringstuff.com
 - 💬 Ask me about
-  - How to deploy elasticsearch as SIEM in company or as a home lab
+  - How to deploy elasticsearch as SIEM in company or home lab
   - AWS security
   - How to start in cybersecurity
 - 📫 How to reach me: